 The practical result of this is unsafe pool drains.
 Many times an inexperienced swimmer will be pulled down to the deeper water from the suction of the wave pool, where he or she may tragically drown or suffer serious internal injuries due to crushing or the suction force of a pool’s drain.
 To make matters worse, public swimming pools and water park attractions are often improperly cleaned, making it difficult for guards to see below the surface.

-The Reiff Law Firm: Philadelphia Personal Injury Lawyer
+The Reiff Law Firm: Pennsylvania Water Park Injury Lawyer

 The Pennsylvania amusement park and water park accident lawyers of The Reiff Law Firm have litigated swimming pool, drowning, and water park accident cases for more than 35 years.
 We have investigated and litigated numerous water park accidents, including: